 PLANNING YOUR NIGHT UNDER THE STARS

-Spending a night out under the stars can be something you will remember your entire life.
-When visiting 29 Palms, you’ll have access to world class stargazing within minutes of your stay no matter what time of the year you’re visiting.
+Spending a night beneath under the stars is something you'll remember for your entire life.
+When visiting Twentynine Palms, you’ll have access to world-class stargazing within minutes of your stay — no matter what time of the year you visit.
 Finding dark skies will always be the most important factor to your stargazing experience, but it’s followed by a number of other important details to make sure your trip is a success.
-So, whether you’re looking for Orion, the hunter, or hoping to see the galactic core of the Milky Way for the first time, let’s take a look at what you need to know and how to plan to make your 29 Palms stargazing adventure a success!
+So, whether you’re looking for Orion, the hunter, or hoping to see the galactic core of the Milky Way for the first time, here's everything you need to know in order to make your Twentynine Palms stargazing adventure an unforgettable experience!

-Location: Whether or not a location is suitable for stargazing will largely be determined by the amount of light pollution impacting that area.
-When staying in 29 Palms, you’ll literally be minutes from Joshua Tree National Park, which has been designated as an International Dark Sky Park.
-Not only does that mean it has a minimal amount of light pollution, it means the area is protected from having lights added that will be harmful to stargazing.
+Location: Whether or not a location is suitable for stargazing will largely be determined by the amount of light pollution.
+When staying in Twentynine Palms, you’ll be just minutes from Joshua Tree National Park, which was designated as an International Dark Sky Park in 2017.
+Not only does that mean the area has a minimal amount of light pollution, it means it is protected from lights that are harmful to stargazing.

-In addition to being free of light pollution, gaining a bit of elevation will help, too!
-Air quality will help how crisp the stars in the night sky looks.
+In addition to visiting a place with minimal light pollution, gaining a bit of elevation will help, too!
+Good air quality ensures the stars shine brightly in the night sky looks.

 Moon phase: Determining the phase of the Moon ahead of your visit will help make sure you see the most stars possible or even catch an incredible desert Moonrise.